Dates, places, accomplishments

 Since 1981, I have been working to understand the human and technical dynamics of manufacturing, and to contribute to their improvement.
 Why did I choose this field?
 It was not the direction I had started in.

 In 1980, I was a researcher in probability theory, working out results that were later published in 81, 83, 84 an 86.
 This theoretical work was intended for earthquake prediction, which had led me to Japan in 1977.
 By 1980, I had understood that this pursuit was futile and the task impossible with the available technology.
-As of 2011, it still is.
+It still is.